 Doi Saket Schools

-Our volunteers have the opportunity to teach English at either one of the two Primary schools that we work with on the outskirts of Chiang Mai city near to the town of Doi Saket.
+Our volunteers have the opportunity to teach English at one of several Primary schools that we work with on the outskirts of Chiang Mai city near to the town of Doi Saket.

 Wat Pa Pao